-- (a) one market retail contract between a small customer and a retailer for the sale of both electricity and gas by the retailer to the small customer, or - (b) two market retail contracts between the same small customer and the same retailer, one for the sale of electricity and the other for the sale of gas, by the retailer to the small customer, under which a single bill is issued;
+- (a) one market retail contract between a small customer and a retailer for the sale of both electricity and gas by the retailer to the small customer; or - (b) two market retail contracts between the same small customer and the same retailer, one for the sale of electricity and the other for the sale of gas, by the retailer to the small customer, under which a single bill is issued;

-electric bulk hot water means water centrally heated by electricity and delivered to a number of customer premises where the customer's consumption of hot water is measured with a meter and where an energy bill is issued by a retailer, electric bulk hot water conversion factor means the conversion factor used by retailers to bill electric bulk hot water customers.
+electric bulk hot water means water centrally heated by electricity and delivered to a number of customer premises where the customer's consumption of hot water is measured with a meter and where an energy bill is issued by a retailer;

+electric bulk hot water conversion factor means the conversion factor used by retailers to bill electric bulk hot water customers.
 The electric bulk hot water conversion factor will have a maximum value of 89kWh per kilolitre.
-Where customers are currently billed using a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor, or a lower electric bulk hot wat
+Where customers are currently billed using a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor for the site is assessed, retailers must bill customers using the lower electric bulk hot water conversion factor.